CluedIn-io/CluedIn.Documentation/docs/180-microsoft-integration/powerapps/020-features/030-create-workflow.md

 You'll need to provide the Dataverse connection ID.
 To generate the the Dataverse connection ID:

-1. In PowerApps, on the left navigation pane, select **Connections**.
+1. In Power Apps, on the left navigation pane, select **Connections**.

 1. Select **New connection**.